-For example, if the Java developer was adding a new recommendation feature to shopping carts, they would create a new resource in the Rest Resources layer that would add a link to the shopping cart and create a new resource integration in the Integration Layer to integrate with a back-end system.
-Developers don’t have to change the Authentication, HTTP Bridge, or the Kernel layers in order to create this customization—they also don’t have to change the shopping cart resource.
+For example, to add a new recommendation feature to shopping carts, a Java developer must create a new resource in the Rest resources layer.
+The new resource adds a link to the shopping cart and creates a new resource integration in the integration layer.
+The integration layer integrates the resource with a back-end system.
+Developers need not change the authentication, HTTP bridge, Kernel layers, or shopping cart resource to create the customization.

 Cortex runs in an OSGi container.
 This container then runs inside of a web application and the web application runs on an application server.
 This setup leverages the power of the OSGi component model while allowing Cortex to run on a standard application server.
-Since OSGi contains a collection of components (bundles), each of which can each be in a different state, we created the following OSGi bundle to ensure the server returns an error state when any of the required top-level resource bundles are not started:
+OSGi contains a collection of components or bundles.
+Each component can be in a different state.
+The following OSGi bundle is created to ensure the server returns an error state when any of the required top-level resource bundles are not started: